No. 13 Oklahoma tops Baylor, earns trip to Big 12 title game

 Baylor finally scored in the third quarter when Brewer found Tyquan Thornton for a 25-yard score on fourth down after a penalty against the Sooners gave the Bears an extra chance.

-Oklahoma pushed the lead to 20-7 on a 50-yard field goal by Gabe Brkic early in the fourth quarter, and Rattler threw an 8-yard touchdown pass to Brayden Willis later in the period to put the Sooners in control.
+Oklahoma pushed the lead to 20-7 on a 50-yard field goal by Gabe Brkic early in the fourth quarter, and Rattler’s touchdown pass to Willis put the Sooners in control.

 Brewer scored a short rushing touchdown with 59 seconds remaining to close out the scoring.